 The statutory duty of care and loyalty requires the directors to perform their duties with due care and safeguard the interests of the company in good faith, including avoiding and properly addressing conflicts of interest.
-In accordance with case law, resolutions taken by the board in disregard of existing material conflicts of interest of any board member participating in such vote may be null and void.
-In addition, if a director fails to comply with its duty and favours its own interests over those of the company, any shareholder may hold such director and potentially the board liable for any damage caused and seek indemnification (for D&O liability claims, see 4.8 Consequences and Enforcement of Breach of Directors' Duties).
+According to Swiss case law, resolutions taken by the board in disregard of existing material conflicts of interest of any board member participating in such vote may be null and void.
+In addition, if a director fails to comply with its duty and favours its own interests over those of the company, any shareholder may hold such director and potentially the board liable for any damage caused by such breach of the duty of loyalty and seek indemnification (for D&O liability claims, see 4.8 Consequences and Enforcement of Breach of Directors' Duties).